SergioCampbell/Marvel/README.md

 In this case I use [React Router Dom](https://reactrouter.com/docs/en/v6) to comunicate the navigation in the app; [Bootstrap 5](https://getbootstrap.com) just to make it friendly 😅  and the atomic design pattern (try to make every single tag to an atom and them to component  🤯.

+### Notes
+The PUBLIC AND PRIVATE KEY´s it located in the config file (you have to use your own keis available in your [personal Marvel Account](https://developer.marvel.com/account) )

 ## Available Scripts

 In the project directory, you can run: